CandlePlatforms/devdocs/docs/home/faq.md

 ## Is token type ERC20?

 Yes.
-And the same token will be applicable to MatPolygonic Chain too i.e no need to move to a native token in future
+And the same token will be applicable to Matcandleic Chain too i.e no need to move to a native token in future

 ## Do you have a timeline on the Alpha Mainnet launch?